 Alcohol: Only residents 21 years and older may possess and consume alcohol in their rooms.

-Pets: With the exception of small fish and assistance animals, pets are not permitted in the residence halls or on campus at any time.
+Pets: With the exception of small fish, assistance animals, and emotional support animals, residents are not permitted to have pets in the residence halls.
 Fish tanks are allowed but may not exceed 10 gallons.

 Hall Information